udacitydavid842/nd013-c1-vision-starter/README.md

 ## Submission Template

 ### Project overview
-This section should contain a brief description of the project and what we are trying to achieve.
-Why is object detection such an important component of self driving car systems?

 In this project, we are building a model that would help a self-driving car better predict and detect objects (cars, pedestrians, and cyclists).

 We are made available the [Waymo Open dataset](https://waymo.com/open/) and we use 100 tf record files on which we would develop a model to train on then.
 Object detection systems are very important for self-driving cars so that they can correctly determine which object surrounds them and make circulation safer.